Applying for a mortgage. How to combine your first and second mortgages.

 Dividing a mortgage into tranches also has disadvantages

-If a debtor combines two or more mortgages, this also has disadvantages: If the various tranches do not expire at the same time, they lose the option of being able to switch banks at any time.
+There are also disadvantages to a borrower combining two or more mortgages: If the various tranches do not expire at the same time, the borrower will no longer be able to change banks whenever they want to.
 If this financing flexibility is important to you, make sure that the terms of the two tranches are no more than two or three years apart.

-The reason?
-Banks only grant second mortgages in combination with first mortgages.
-However, it is usually sufficient if the debtor undertakes to also transfer the first mortgage at a certain point.
-In this case, the financing institution will only handle the second mortgage of the debtor during a sometimes multi-year transition period.
+This is because banks only grant second mortgages in combination with first mortgages.
+However, it is usually sufficient if the borrower undertakes to also transfer the first mortgage at a certain point.
+In this case, the financing institution will only handle the second mortgage of the borrower during a sometimes multi-year transition period.

 The right mortgage is personal

-Whether a mortgage should be concluded in tranches and which product or products are best suited depends on the personal situation, the needs, and the risk tolerance of the mortgage borrower: For instance, if they wish to pay off a certain amount of their mortgage at some point, structuring makes sense; it also does if diversifying risk through various terms is important to the borrower.
+Whether a mortgage is concluded in tranches and which products are best suited depends on the personal situation, needs, and risk appetite of the borrower.
+Structuring would make sense if, for example, diversifying risks through different terms is important to them, or they want to pay off a certain amount of their mortgage at a certain point in time.

-Good advice is the most important element in applying for a mortgage
+Good advice is essential when applying for a mortgage

-The goal of good mortgage advice is to understand the personal situation, financial possibilities, and the needs of the mortgage borrower and to adjust the financial solution to these factors.
+The aim of good mortgage advice is to understand the personal situation, financial opportunities, and needs of the mortgage borrower and to tailor the financing solution accordingly.
 After all, there is no right or wrong, no good or bad products.
 Mutual trust is important for the advice to provide maximum added value.